 Does growth in the gluten-free market mean increased risk to diners?

 Restaurants are drawn into the gluten-free market by economic incentives and customer requests.
-According to a survey by consumer research firm NPD Group , 30% of the American population is on, or has tried, a gluten-free diet.
+According to a consumer research firm NPD Group survey, 30% of the American population is on or has tried a gluten-free diet.
 Despite predictions of its demise, the trend seems hotter than ever.
-Here in the San Francisco Bay Area a magazine called GFF, dedicated solely to gluten-free “foodies,” is thriving.
+Here in the San Francisco Bay Area, a magazine called GFF, dedicated solely to gluten-free “foodies,” is thriving.

-Restaurants that offer gluten-free selections increase their appeal, customer base and potential for profit.
+Restaurants that offer gluten-free selections increase their appeal, customer base, and profit potential.
 Despite the ever-increasing popularity of gluten-free items offered by restaurants, diners on a gluten-free diet for medical reasons must proceed with caution.
 Although gluten-free dining options have increased, education on how to institute it safely has not necessarily kept pace.
 Diners need to determine if the restaurant staff understands cross-contamination and if the advertised options are really gluten-free.

 Does the GF labeling rule help you eat out more safely or limit your choices?

 Restaurants are not covered under the gluten-free labeling rule.
 The FDA does “encourage” restaurants to comply with the labeling guidelines if they state menu items are gluten-free.
 There is, however, no monitoring of restaurants or legal obligation to adhere to labeling regulations.
 It is a roll of the dice.
 Your experience is dependant on the restaurant staff’s commitment to learning proper preparation methods.

 Do certification and awareness programs mean less risk?